TwitchyGit/Powershell-Tools/Git-Ansible-Eng.md

 Before working with this project, ensure you have:

-- Ansible installed (check version with `ansible --version`)
+- Ansible installed (check version with `ansible --version`) - version compatible with CyberArk templates
 - Git configured with repository access
-- SSH access to target environments
+- SSH/WinRM access to target servers depending on OS
-- CyberArk credentials for your account
-- Python 3.x with required modules
-- Access to the CyberArk Marketplace templates documentation
+- Access to CyberArk Vault with appropriate permissions
+- CyberArk PAS installation media and licenses
+- SSL/TLS certificates for PVWA
+- Network connectivity between components and the Vault
+- Administrator credentials for target servers
+- Understanding of CyberArk PAS architecture and component roles

 ## Engineering the Deployment